 The man to achieve the feat was of course the greatest flat trainer of the modern era – Aidan O’Brien.
 First successful with Minardi in the year 2000, O’Brien moved out on his own at the top of the leader board when saddling U S Navy Flag to victory in 2017.
-Not content with that, the Ballydoyle maestro promptly made it six with Ten Sovereigns in 2018, and we suspect he isn’t anywhere near finished yet.
+Not content with that, the Ballydoyle maestro promptly made it six with Ten Sovereigns in 2018.
+O’Brien extended his lead with a seventh win with Blackbeard in 2022.

 All-Time Greats Lead The Way Amongst Riders

 We have two of the most famous names in the history of the sport included in a three-way tie for the lead amongst the jockeys in this race.
 Britain’s all-time top-winning jockey, Sir Gordon Richards, and the legendary Lester Piggott need little introduction to racing fans, but the name of Danny Maher may not be quite so familiar.